spring-discovery/inflammasome-benchmark-dataset/README.md

 This dataset is designed to benchmark the compound similarity method by allowing measurements of inherent sources of variability such as donors, plates, and experimental runs.
 We used a bespoke library of 623 compounds, profiled in 4 batches of 8 plates each across a total of 16 donors.

+More details about the dataset can be found in our [SLAS2023 poster](https://www.springdiscovery.com/pdf/SLAS23-Poster-2-Inflammasome-Benchmark.pdf).

 ## Explore the data

 The data can be visualized and analyzed on the [Spring platform](https://app.springscience.com/explore-iinflammasome-benchmark).